About Senshoku, dyeing and weaving (染織)

 This is the general term for the luxurious silk textile fabric in Nishijin, Kyoto.
 A wide variety of silk textile fabrics are produced.

 The name Nishijin-ori was given in the Muromachi period.
-The manufacturing process differs slightly from one weaver to another, but by law, there are currently 12 different types of Nishijin weaving.
+The manufacturing process differs slightly from one weaver to another, but there are currently 12 different types of Nishijin weaving by law.
 The designs range from simple to elegant.